wohaco/despace/venus.md

 |:--|
 | ![](f/aob/venus/venus_atmosphere_ru.png) |

-The CO₂-rich atmosphere generates the strongest greenhouse effect in the Solar System, creating surface temperatures of at least 735 K (462 °C; 864 °F).
-This makes Venus's surface hotter than Mercury's, which has a minimum surface temperature of 53 K (−220 °C; −364 °F) and maximum surface temperature of 700 K (427 °C; 801 °F), even though Venus is nearly twice Mercury's distance from the Sun and thus receives only 25% of Mercury's solar irradiance.
+The CO₂‑rich atmosphere generates the strongest greenhouse effect in the Solar System, creating surface temperatures of at least 735 K (462 °C; 864 °F).
+This makes Venus's surface hotter than Mercury's, which has a minimum surface temperature of 53 K (−220 °C; −364 °F) and maximum surface temperature of 700 K (427 °C; 801 °F), even though Venus is nearly twice Mercury's distance from the Sun and thus receives only 25 % of [Mercury's](mercury.md) solar irradiance.
 This temperature is higher than that used for sterilization.

 Thermal inertia and the transfer of heat by winds in the lower atmosphere mean that the temperature of Venus's surface does not vary significantly between the planet's two hemispheres, those facing and not facing the Sun, despite Venus's extremely slow rotation.
-Winds at the surface are slow, moving at a few kilometres per hour, but because of the high density of the atmosphere at the surface, they exert a significant amount of force against obstructions, and transport dust and small stones across the surface.
+Winds at the surface are slow, moving at a few kilometers per hour, but because of the high density of the atmosphere at the surface, they exert a significant amount of force against obstructions, and transport dust and small stones across the surface.
 This alone would make it difficult for a human to walk through, even without the heat, pressure, and lack of oxygen.

 Above the dense CO₂ layer are thick clouds consisting mainly of sulfuric acid, which is formed by sulfur dioxide and water through a chemical reaction resulting in sulfuric acid hydrate.
 Clouds at different levels have different compositions and particle size distributions.
-These clouds reflect and scatter about 90% of the sunlight that falls on them back into space, and prevent visual observation of Venus's surface.
+These clouds reflect and scatter about 90 % of the sunlight that falls on them back into space, and prevent visual observation of Venus's surface.
 The permanent cloud cover means that although Venus is closer than Earth to the Sun, it receives less sunlight on the ground.
-Strong 300 km/h (185 mph) winds at the cloud tops go around Venus about every four to five Earth days.
-Winds on Venus move at up to 60 times the speed of its rotation, whereas Earth's fastest winds are only 10–20% rotation speed.
+Strong 300 km/h (185 mph) winds at the cloud tops go around Venus about every four to five Earth days (**atmosphere superrotation.**).
+Winds on Venus move at up to 60 times the speed of its rotation, whereas Earth's fastest winds are only 10 ‑ 20 % rotation speed.

 The highest point on Venus, Maxwell Montes, is therefore the coolest point on Venus, with a temperature of about 655 K (380 °C; 715 °F) and an atmospheric pressure of about 4.5 MPa (45 bar).

-**Atmosphere superrotation.**

-Despite of Venus surface rotating speed 6 km/h on equator the atmosphere rotating speed is 300 km/h.